 Previous Service Privacy Notice available here link to Service Privacy Notice

 Sift Science, Inc. (“Sift”, “we” or “us”) respects your privacy and wants you to be informed about what we do.
-Sift provides a suite of digital trust and safety products (the “Sift Services”) designed to help online businesses (our “Customers”) detect and prevent fraud and other malicious behavior on their digital properties, such as their websites and mobile applications (“Customer Sites”).
+Sift provides a suite of digital trust and safety products and services (the “Sift Services”) designed to help online businesses (our “Customers”) detect and prevent fraud, security threats, and other illegal or malicious behavior on their digital properties, such as their websites and mobile applications (“Customer Sites”).

-This Service Privacy Notice (this “Notice”) explains who we are and how we collect, share, and use personal information about you when: (i) you use the Sift Services as an authorized end user under our Customer’s (your employer’s) account (“Authorized User”); or (ii) you interact with any of the Customer Sites that use the Sift Services as a digital end user (“End User”).
+This Service Privacy Notice (this “Notice”) explains who we are and how we collect, share, and use personal information about you when: (i) you use the Sift Services as an authorized end user under our Customer’s (your employer’s) account (“Authorized User”); or (ii) you interact with any of the Customer Sites that use the Sift Services as a digital end user or we otherwise process your information on behalf of our Customers for fraud detection and prevention and/or other related purposes (“End User”).
 We also include information about how you can exercise your privacy rights.
-“You” may be an End User and/or Authorized User depending on the context.
+“You” or “your” may be an End User and/or Authorized User depending on the context.

 Please note that this Notice does not describe our collection and use of personal information when visitors access our website.
 For information about how we collect and use information via our website (www.sift.com and its subdomains), please see our Website Privacy Notice.

 Additionally, if you are an Authorized User and a resident of California, Colorado or Virginia, please also review our Supplemental U.S. State Law Privacy Notice.

 We recommend that you read this Notice in full to ensure that you are fully informed.
 However, if you would like to access a particular section of this Notice, then you can click on the relevant link below to jump to that section.